projectestac/odissea/html/moodle2/auth/googleoauth2/README.md

+**No new versions are planned starting from Moodle 3.3:** starting from Moodle 3.3, Oauth2 should be implemented in Moodle core.
+It will require you to upgrade to Moodle 3.3 and switch to the Oauth2 core authentication (and probably do some migration), but it is a great news as authentication is a really sensible matter and having Oauth2 plugins in core will guarantee their maintenance.
+So starting from Moodle 3.3 I recommend to use the new Oauth2 core plugins ((https://docs.moodle.org/dev/Better_Office_Integrations_3.3#Core_API_for_managing_Authorized_OAuth_Applications) ).
+Missing core providers will likely be implemented by someone and publish in Moodle.org plugin repository.
+There will probably be a new Oauth2 categories in the Moodle plugin repository. wait and see...

+-

-This plugin adds the "Sign-in with Google / Facebook / Github / Linkedin / Windows Live" buttons on the login page.
+This plugin adds the "Sign-in with Google / Github / Linkedin / Windows Live" buttons on the login page.
 The first time the user login with a social account, a new Moodle account is created.

 ### Requirements
 PHP 5.5